-7. A showing of good cause why the rules are necessary to promote a statewide interest if the rules will diminish a previous grant of authority of a political subdivision of this state:
+8. A showing of good cause why the rules are necessary to promote a statewide interest if the rules will diminish a previous grant of authority of a political subdivision of this state: Not applicable

-8. The preliminary summary of the economic, small business, and consumer impact: R12-4-430.
+9. The summary of the economic, small business, and consumer impact: R12-4-430.
 Importation, Handling, and Possession of Cervids